noproblem-james/data_imputation/README.md

 1. First, merge train and test sets (if separate).
 2. Then, split merged set into a dataframe with only numeric features and a dataframe with only non-numeric features.
 Numeric features represent variables that take values that either integers or floating-point decimal numbers.
 Nonnumeric features are categorical variables that take values like "Male" or "Female".
 3. Binarize the non-numeric dataframe using a one-hot encoder.
 This sets null (missing values) as the reference (baseline) value for all other values that each categorical variable can take, ensuring there are no nulls for these.
 4. For numeric variables, the train and the test set must be treated separately.

   **a.** For the train set, drop the test set *before* imputation, to avoid data leakage.

-  **b** For the test set, drop the train set *after* imputation, to utilize all known data to make an accurate estimate for imputation purposes.
+  **b.** For the test set, drop the train set *after* imputation, to utilize all known data to make an accurate estimate for imputation purposes.
 5. Rejoin the binarized categorical variables to the imputed numeric variables, for both training and test sets.